mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Open Web Application Security Project -
 A nonprofit foundation that works to improve the security of software on the web

+**PaaS:**
+Platform as a Service -
+A vendor that can host your application in a managed environment where you tradoff convenience for control

 **PEP:**
 Python Enhancement Proposal -